mntjams/gpu-elmm/README.md

 Issues should be reported at https://bitbucket.org/LadaF/elmm/issues?status=new&status=open

-Any comments and questions are welcome at e-mail: vladimir.fuka@gmail.com
+Any comments and questions are welcome by e-mail: vladimir.fuka@gmail.com.
+Prefer the above link for more efficient issue solving.